 Do Infractions Go on Your Criminal Record?

-More often than not, when people inquire “Do infractions go on your record?” or “Does a citation go on your record?” they are thinking specifically of their criminal records.
+More often than not, when people inquire “Do infractions go on your record?” or “Do traffic citations appear in your criminal files?” they are thinking specifically of their criminal records.
 Infractions are the lowest level of criminal offense, and they are filed as civil citations rather than criminal citations.

 This is very good news, meaning that infractions do not appear on a person’s criminal record.5